-Personally, I consider something vintage if it's 25 years old or older.
+Personally, we consider something vintage if it's 25 years old or older.
 Some claim newer things qualify as vintage.
-Others insist that a vintage objects must be older.
+Others insist that vintage objects must be older.
 Most will agree that something made in the past decade may be used or dated, but it certainly isn't old enough to be considered vintage.

 A whatnot is a small open shelving unit used to display small decorative objects.
 For example, you could arrange your doodads on a whatnot.